lestec-al/social-network/README.md

 # django-notes

-Django notebook teaching project.
+Django notes teaching project.

 The project is at an early stage of development!

 What is done:
-- accounts for users with login / logout
+- accounts for users with registration / login / logout
-- registration new users
 - create, update, delete individual notes for users
 - basic interface